Winter storm lashes East Coast with deep snow, high winds

 BOSTON (AP) — A winter storm lashed the Northeast with deep snow and wind gusts near hurricane force Saturday, causing coastal flooding and threatening widespread power outages while forecasters warned conditions would worsen as the day went on.

-Boston, in the nor’easter’s crosshairs, could get as much as 2 feet (61 centimeters) of snow.
-Isolated pockets nearby could get as much as 3 feet (1 meter), forecasters said.
-Winds gusted as high as 70 mph (113 kph) on Nantucket Island off Massachusetts and over 60 mph (96 kph) elsewhere in eastern Massachusetts and Rhode Island.
+Boston, in the nor’easter’s crosshairs, could get as much as 2 feet of snow.
+Isolated pockets nearby could get as much as 3 feet, forecasters said.
+Winds gusted as high as 70 mph on Nantucket Island off Massachusetts and over 60 mph elsewhere in eastern Massachusetts and Rhode Island.

 Most flights into and out of the airports serving New York, Boston and Philadelphia were canceled Saturday, according to FlightAware.
 More than 4,500 flights were canceled across the U.S. Amtrak canceled all of its high-speed Acela trains between Boston and Washington and canceled or limited other service in the region.